allengeorge/libraft/README.md

 ## Issues

-### Safety
+The full list of issues can be seen at
+[Github Issues] (https://github.com/allengeorge/libraft/issues "libraft issues").

 There are no known safety issues.

-### Other

-1. Duplicate heartbeats can prevent Raft servers from making progress. (#16)
-2. During a partition, leaders may *never* know when they lose leadership.
-(This does not compromise safety because, even if they think they are the leader, these nodes cannot commit entries.) (#6)
-3. Searching for a matching log prefix is slow, especially when there are many unapplied entries. (#13, #15)
-4. Frame sizes at the network layer may prevent followers from making progress when there are many unapplied entries. (#11)

-### Reporting
+## Reporting Issues

-Please submit all code or documentation issues, comments/concerns or feature requests to [Github Issues] (https://github.com/allengeorge/libraft/issues "libraft issues").
+Please submit all code or documentation issues, comments and concerns or feature requests to [Github Issues] (https://github.com/allengeorge/libraft/issues "libraft issues").

 If you have other libraft or Raft questions, please post to the